 Youngsters in the audience were excited to see “a real ballerina” when the Swan Queen appeared on-stage, dressed in a classical snow-white tutu.
 I am sure that there are now a lot of little girls imagining that they too are the beautiful ballerina swan, and a lot of boys are probably enthusiastically trying to mimic the acrobatic antics of the frogs.

 Between scenes, there were relatively long black-outs.
 These allow little ones time to take in all that they have just seen, but are also a chance for the cast of seven to complete their various quick-changes.
 During each black-out, animal noises were played to hint at which creature we would encounter next on the Ugly Duckling’s journey.
 The sounds were followed by barely contained gasps of excitement as the children realised what the upcoming scene was likely to show.

 Children’s stories always teach important values.
 The message in Ugly Duckling is that we should be confident in embracing who we are.
 This is a lesson we can all heed, regardless of age.
-The whole narrative — and that important life lesson — is clearly communicated through mime, acting and expression, coupled with polished dance technique and beautiful costumes.
+The whole narrative – and that important life lesson – is clearly communicated through mime, expressive movement, polished dance technique and wonderful costumes.

 Dancers Jodie McKnight (Ugly Duckling), Hannah Carter (Mother Duck and Swan Queen), Guillaume Lillo (Duckling, Frog and Winter), Leanne Sanders (Duckling, Cat and Winter), Tamara Ledermann (Duckling and Cat), William Moore (Fox, Frog, Winter) and Gabrielle Fairhead (Duckling, Cat, Winter) put on a “quacking” show, thoroughly entertaining the whole audience.